mit-ccc/BuildingBridges/schedule.md

 ## Week 1: Why Build Bridges?

 {: .lecture }
-**Tues, Feb 4 | Lecture:** Course overview
-- Explore the details of the course, dive deeper into MIT Center for Constructive Communication's key projects, and discuss the macro factors—economic, social, technological—that contribute to social fragmentation.
+**Tues, Feb 4 | Lecture:** Explore the details of the course, dive deeper into MIT Center for Constructive Communication's key projects, and discuss the macro factors—economic, social, technological—that contribute to social fragmentation.

 {: .note}
-- No readings this week
+> - No readings this week

 {: .lab}